WayPointVenturesOrg/coursewarelibrary/ENU/MS203WV/0502-Monitoring and troubleshooting mail flow.md

 8. Review the current service health and usage statistics.

->**Note:** All services that are healthy display a green circle with a check mark.
-Any services with health issues will have indicators and additional information as needed.

 9. In the navigation pane, expand **Health**, and then select **Service health**.

->**Note:** Similar to the **Dashboard** view, the **Service health** page details current related issues for all Microsoft 365 services.
+>**Note:** The **Service health** page details current related issues for all Microsoft 365 services.
 If there are any advisories for Exchange Online, select their status and review the details.
 You can also select **Issue history** to review a history of incidents that have been resolved.

 10. In the navigation pane, under **Health**, select **Message center**.